aswani-ms/CFPB_AZURE/README.md

 Assuming that this data would be used primarily for reporting purposes, a star schema with dimensions and facts would be more relevant.
 Proposed tables include `DimCustomer`, `DimLoan`, and `FactTransaction`.
 This will help with performance, and the ETL process will be used to transform the data from the normalized database to the star schema.

-*TODO: Add a diagram or a notebook with `DESCRIBE` and sample data.*
+* In the repository, I have attached some screenshots and pdfs of notebooks that i wrote in  Sql

 ## 4. File Processing

 ### Ensuring Expected File Arrival Times and Formats

 **Using Event-Based Triggers in Azure Data Factory (ADF)**:
-- Set up: Create a Storage Service account, upload CSV files to Azure Blob Storage.
+- Set up: Created a Storage Service account, uploaded CSV files to Azure Blob Storage.
-- Configure ADF to use event-based triggers that activate when new files are uploaded to Azure Blob Storage.
+- Configured ADF to use event-based triggers that activates when new files are uploaded to Azure Blob Storage.
-- Utilize the Blob Storage event grid to monitor for `BlobCreated` events, indicating new file uploads.
+- Utilized the Blob Storage event grid to monitor for `BlobCreated`  events, indicating new file uploads.
 - Set up alerts in Azure Monitor to notify administrators if expected uploads do not occur as scheduled.

 **Ensuring Files Arrive in the Expected Formats**:
 - Initial Checks in ADF: Implement preliminary schema and format validations during the data ingestion phase.
+Null values and blanks for primary key fields are filtered out in this phase.
-- Complex Validations in Azure Databricks: Use notebooks to execute more detailed validations, such as checking for correct data types, mandatory fields, and data integrity.
+- Complex Validations in Azure Databricks: Use notebooks to execute more detailed validations, such as checking for correct data types, mandatory fields, and referential data integrity.
 - Error Handling and Notifications: Configure error logging and automated notifications for files that fail validations.
 - Documentation and Continuous Improvement: Maintain detailed documentation of expected file formats and establish a feedback loop with data providers.